zachcp/datalevin/planner.md

 the values are the corresponding entities represented by a bitmap of entity ids.
 This allows us to quickly find relevant entities for a query.

+Unlike previous work in the literature, our definition of entity class is firm (i.e. one class is defined by one unique set of attributes), but the class membership is flexible.
+As attributes are added to or removed from an entity during its lifetime in the database, the entity may find itself belonging to multiple related entity classes.
+We made this choice because the cost of always maintaining accurate entity class membership for all entities is rather high, for we had to maintain a mapping from entity to its class.
+We accept the slight overhead of matching more entities than necessary during query.
+Since the purpose of entity class is only to pre-filter entities, not to precisely match query constraints, some false positives are acceptable, as long as there is no false negative.
+In this sense, entity class works like a free bloom filter without doing any hashing.

 For common attributes that should not contribute to the defintion of entity classes, user can mark such attributes under `:common-attributes` key, as part of of the option map given when openning the DB.

 ## Class links

-We also introduce a notion of entity class link that represents a pair of entity classes that are connected by triples with `:db.type/ref` type attributes.
+We further introduce a notion of entity class link that represents a pair of entity classes that are connected by triples with `:db.type/ref` type attributes.
-Similar to extended characteristic sets [1] or foreigin key relation in relational DB, this concept captures the long range relationship in the EAV data.
+Similar to extended characteristic sets [1] or foreign key relation in relational DB, this concept captures the long range relationship in the EAV data.
 We will leverage such declaration to infer the links between entity classes in the data, and store the resulting graph.